MarineScienceFoundation/specs/README.md

 - Each Sample/record is verified with a cryptographic hash
 - This first sample is considered the genesis record.
 It needs some special properties
   - Information regarding the originator
+    - Public Key - Originator: For Location and Signature
-    - Public Key
+    - Public Key - Sensor: Optional
+    - Data Storage Location
   - Time hack
+    - New Project
   - Sensor Information
+    - Examples:
+    - Geolocation
+    - Manufacture
+    - Website
+    - Data Storage Format

 ## Contribute

 Suggestions, contributions, criticisms are welcome.
 Though please make sure to familiarize yourself deeply with the Marine Science Foundation, the models it adopts, and the principles it follows.